ustadenis/ArtObjectsKmm/README.md

 ## Unit testing
 Unit tests were written for data repository, domain use cases and view models.
 For now it runs only for android platform because of mockk library.\
 To run tests you can use the following commands in terminal:
-> ./gradlew assemble shared:presentation:testDebug // for viewmodels tests\
+> ./gradlew assemble shared:testDebug // for viewmodels tests\
 > ./gradlew assemble shared:data:testDebug // for repo tests\
 > ./gradlew assemble shared:domain:testDebug // for usecases tests